 - Your sweet potato can be cooked in advance and kept in the fridge until you are ready to make the breadsticks.
 I find the easiest way to do this is to put a large sweet potato (skin on) in the oven for 45 minutes at 200°C / 180°C fan.

 - Once the potato is cooked you can scoop out the flesh and mash it up.
 You can also peel and steam, but I find the roasted sweet potato is tastier, and requires very little effort!

 - Preheat the oven to 190°C / 170°C fan, then line a large baking tray with baking paper.

 - Measure out the flour and mashed sweet potato into a large mixing bowl.
 Chop the softened (room temperature) block butter alternative into small pieces and add to the mixing bowl.

 - Then, combine it all really well using your fingers, until there are no lumps and you have a ball of dough.
-It can be quite sticky so you can use some extra flour on your fingers to make it easier to handle.
+If it is too sticky you can add some extra flour to make it easier to handle.